blakedavid-projects/ultra-app/README.md

 # ultra-app
-An ultra training app that I'll be using to test AI app builders
+An ultra training app that Ill be using to test AI app builders